In-person exams are different compared with online exams. Prepare yourself using the guidance below.

-End of Examination
+End of Exam

-The Invigilators will tell you when you must stop writing at the end of the examination.
+The Invigilators will tell you when you must stop writing at the end of the exam.
 There will be mixed length exams in some sessions.
 If your exam finishes earlier than those around you please remain seated until the invigilator has collected your paper.
 You may then silently leave the hall.